zlrs1013/DiffuserCam2026/notebooks/README.md

 ## Launching

-This workspace keeps runnable milestones inside the notebook sequence.
 Use an environment with Jupyter installed, then start from the repo root:

 ```powershell
 jupyter lab